Hellboy (2004 soundtrack)

 Hellboy (Original Motion Picture Soundtrack) is the film score to the 2004 film Hellboy directed by Guillermo del Toro based on the Dark Horse Comics character of the same name, created by Mike Mignola.
-Starring Ron Perlman as the titular superhero, it is the first film live-action film in the Hellboy franchise.
+Starring Ron Perlman as the titular superhero, it is the first live-action film in the Hellboy franchise.
 The film score is composed by Marco Beltrami and recorded at the Skywalker Sound in Los Angeles with the Skywalker Symphony Orchestra performing the score conducted by Beltrami and Pete Anthony.
 Varèse Sarabande released the score album on April 6, 2004.

 Development

 Marco Beltrami composed the film score in his third collaboration with Mimic (1997) and Blade II (2002).
 Beltrami admitted that Hellboy is kind of a dark character but denied the dark musical approach and instead worked on his own style, not emulating the comic book themes.
 On his first meeting with del Toro when they were filming in Prague, del Toro told him that he wanted the score to feel very operatic.
 When Beltrami saw the final edit, the approach seemed to fit very well because all the characters are strong and each warrant their own themes.
 Each scene in the film is based on some thematic element or combination of element.
 By this approach, Beltrami had crafted around six themes.

 Beltrami initially planned to score in Prague, but since the place was not suited to do an operatic and electronic score, he eventually recorded at the Skywalker Sound scoring stage in Los Angeles.
 Beltrami relied on incorporating electric sounds which are technically a bit behind due to the time constraints.
 Beltrami added that the electronics are mainly included to supplement the cues, and there were no standalone electronic tracks.
 Instead, around 60 tracks of different electronic sounds used in conjunction with the orchestra.
 In the main theme, Beltrami used a baritone guitar heavily manipulated by taking the physical sounds and manipulating them with electronics and use it in conjunction with the real sounds.
 Due to the budget constraints, Beltrami dropped the idea of using Tibetan monk throat singers and instead used low male choir stuff supplemented with electronic sounds on the cue "Snowalkers".